frank-deng/fgfs-tools/README.md

 config.php  | Configuration information
 FGTelnet.php  | Telnet tool to access Property Tree of FlightGear.
 FGTools.php  | Extra functions and classes.
-screenshot.php  | Capture and download screenshot.
+screenshot.php  | Capture screenshot, then download it or show it in browser.

 #### Typical Usage

 Capture and download screenshot from command line:

 	wget -O screenshot.png localhost/screenshot.php

+__PS: Never add `?>` at the end of any PHP files.
+Otherwise the file to download will be corrupted by unexpected leading empty lines when you're intended to force a file download via PHP.__